Bottle feeding problems

 A baby can develop an aversion to feeding when past experiences have taught her that feeding is unpleasant, stressful or painful.

-The baby may fuss, kick and scream when she sees realises that a feeding is about to commence.
+The baby may fuss, kick and scream when she sees realizes that a feeding is about to commence.
 Alternatively, she might accept the bottle, feed hungrily but then stop suddenly after consuming only a small amount and refuse to complete the feed.
 Some babies with an aversion to feeding will only feed while asleep.

 Fussy feeding behavior associated with a feeding aversion often first becomes evident around 2 months of age.
 If the problem remains unresolved the baby's fussy feeding behavior may become progressively worse as she matures and becomes stronger and increasingly more aware.
 By 4 months of age an aversion to feeding can be fully entrenched and all feeds can feel like battle.